Locations:

 Advertisement

-• Common femoral artery: This first part of the femoral artery is an extension of the external iliac artery in the pelvis.
-It contains several branches that supply blood to the tissues in the abdominal wall, groin and pubic area.
+• Common femoral artery: This first part of the femoral artery is an extension of the external iliac artery in your pelvis.
+It contains several branches that supply blood to the tissues in your abdominal wall, groin and pubic area.
+Branches of the femoral artery include: superficial circumflex, superficial external pudendal and superficial inferior epigastric arteries.

 • Deep femoral artery: This artery branches off the common femoral artery.
+It has branches of its own, the medial circumflex and lateral circumflex arteries.
 It supplies blood to the femur, hip, buttocks and tissues deep in the thigh.

 • Superficial femoral artery: This part of the femoral artery continues from the common femoral artery.
 It delivers blood to the lower leg, including the muscles at the front of your thigh and part of your knee.